top of page

 Patio Two - For What It's Worth

 Jess and I started talking via an app about a month ago, but I kept the texting to a minimum.
 I’ve been busy putting my time into people I know in real life.
-I think “in real life” is such a funny phrase, so many people build relationships outside of “real life.”
-It makes you wonder what “real” even means these days.
+I think “in real life” is such a funny phrase.
+I know apps can be helpful to meet people, but I'm definetly a fan of real life.

 The Patio

 She chose Replay in Andersonville.
 I’m a fan of that neighborhood, so I was excited to check out the patio.
 Our server was super friendly, a genuinely nice guy who, as it turned out, was a big fan of Pogo.
 I ordered a Fruit Ninja mule.
 The best part?
 The garnish.
 The drink itself tasted like juice, so I’m guessing it was a light pour.
-Jess went with a pilsner classic and straightforward.
-The patio itself was inviting, lots of picnic tables, flowers blooming here and there, and a nice shaded area.
-Meanwhile, Pogo was living her best life with a big bowl of water nearby, happily soaking up the sun.
+Jess went with a pilsner.
+The patio itself had a lot of picnic tables, flowers blooming here and there, and a nice shaded area.
+Meanwhile, Pip was living her best life with a big bowl of water nearby, happily laying in the sun.

 On Paper

 Jess mentioned the Enneagram in her profile, so naturally, I was eager to share that I am an Enneagram 7.
 She struck me as someone full of ambition, a former real estate agent and furniture store owner, now working in tech.
 But she’s not stopping there, she’s currently in grad school to become a teacher.
-That mix of brains and heart?
-Definitely my kind of person.
-She loves all things nerdy and people who have a real passion for something.
-Honestly, this felt like a pretty promising start.
+That mix, definitely my kind of person.
+From our brief messages this felt like a pretty promising start.
 Jess is a twin and has a set of twins.
-Combine that with both of my parents being twins, and suddenly I’m feeling “singled out” pun absolutely intended.
+Combine that with both of my parents being twins, and suddenly I’m feeling “singled out” pun 100% intended!

 On the Patio

-Jess was nice, but there wasn’t a vibe.
+Jess was nice, but there wasn’t a vibe of any kind.
 We chatted for 90 minutes, and despite all the shared interests, the chemistry (friendship requires chemistry too) just wasn’t there.
-It was one of those moments where you realize connection isn’t just about matching hobbies or personalities; it’s something else something less tangible.
+It was one of those moments where you realize connection on paper is much different than connection "IRL".

 (continues)